tsmarco/SEOAnalytics/README.md

 ### Known issues:

-* SearchMultiplePagesTest test fails as IHttpClientFactory does not support multiple instances.
+* SearchMultiplePagesTest test fails as mocked IHttpClientFactory does not support multiple instances of HttpClient to be generated yet.

 ### Possible Improvements: